1887 Yellow River flood: History

-The waters of the Yellow River are generally thought to have broken through the dikes in Huayuankou, near the city of Zhengzhou in Henan province.
+The water of the Yellow River is generally thought to have broken through the dikes in Huayuankou, near the city of Zhengzhou in Henan province.
 Owing to the low-lying plains near the area, the flood spread very quickly throughout Northern China, covering an estimated 50000 sqmi, swamping agricultural settlements and commercial centers.
 After the flood, two million were left homeless.
 The resulting pandemic and lack of basic essentials claimed as many lives as those lost directly to the flood.
 It was one of the worst floods in history, though the later 1931 Yangtze-Huai River flood may have killed as many as four million.

 The highest estimated death toll is 2,000,000.
+The lowest estimated death toll was 900,000.